 The out-of-court affidavit procedure is available if the fair market value of the estate in Oklahoma, less liens and encumbrances, is $20,000 or less.
 There is a ten-day waiting period.
 Someone who inherits an interest in severed mineral interest may file affidavit with the county clerk.
 58 Okla.
 Stat.
 Ann § 393.

 Simplified Probate Procedures

 Oklahoma has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.

-You can use the simplified small estate process in Oklahoma if the value of the estate is $150,000 or less.
-Okla.
+You can use the simplified small estate process in Oklahoma if the value of the estate is $175,000 or less ($200,000, effective November 1, 2013), or if the deceased person has been dead for more than five years, or if he or she resided in another state at the time of death.
+58 Okla.
 Stat.
-Ann tit.
-58, § 241.
+Ann § 245.

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).

 Last updated December 2011